Walking on a Dream (album)

 Walking on a Dream is the debut studio album by Australian electronic music duo Empire of the Sun, released on 3 October 2008 by Capitol Records.
 The album was produced by band members Luke Steele and Nick Littlemore, along with Peter Mayes and Donnie Sloan.
 It was recorded and mixed by Peter Mayes at Soundworks Music Studio in Sydney at various times throughout 2007, with additional recording by Chris Vallejo at Linear Recording, also in Sydney.
-In 2010, the song “Half Mast” was sampled on rapper Mac Miller’s song “The Spins”, which was featured on his breakout mixtape K.I.D.S..
+In 2010, the song "Half Mast" was sampled on rapper Mac Miller’s song "The Spins", which was featured on his breakout mixtape K.I.D.S..

-"Walking on a Dream" was released on 30 August 2008 as the album's lead single, going on to the be the Empire of the Sun's biggest hit worldwide.
+"Walking on a Dream" was released on 30 August 2008 as the album's lead single, going on to be the Empire of the Sun's biggest hit worldwide.
 The second single, "We Are the People", was released on 20 September 2008.
 The album reached number six on the Australian Albums Chart and number 19 on the UK Albums Chart, whilst hitting number one on the UK Dance Albums Chart.
-The album has been certified double platinum in Australia and gold in both the United Kingdom and the United States.
+The album has been certified triple platinum in Australia and gold in both the United Kingdom and the United States.

 Walking on a Dream received generally favourable reviews.
 It received 11 nominations at the ARIA Music Awards of 2009, winning seven, including Album of the Year.
 It was also nominated for Best International Album at the 2010 BRIT Awards.
 In 2010, the album was ranked at number 29 in the book 100 Best Australian Albums.
 A special edition of the album, containing a bonus disc of remixes, B-sides, and unreleased tracks, was released on 20 November 2009.

 Background and release

 The album was recorded and mixed by Peter Mayes at Soundworks Music Studio in Sydney at various times throughout 2007, with additional recording by Chris Vallejo at Linear Recording, also in Sydney.
 According to EMI Music Australia's website, the painting of Steele and Littlemore that comprises the album artwork was based on the iconic film posters for Indiana Jones and Star Wars.

 Walking on a Dream reached number six on the Australian Albums Chart and number 19 on the UK Albums Chart.
-The album has been certified double platinum in Australia and gold in the United Kingdom.
+The album has been certified triple platinum in Australia and gold in the United Kingdom.

 "Walking on a Dream" was released on 30 August 2008 as the album's lead single.
 The video features Steele and Littlemore, wearing faux-oriental costumes and makeup inspired by Peking Opera, on location along the Bund in Shanghai, China between 21 and 27 July 2008.

 The second single, "We Are the People", was released on 20 September 2008.
 The video for the song was shot in Mexico, and used the ancient Mexican festival Day of the Dead (Día de Muertos) as its inspiration.
 Locations included the gardens of Sir Edward James at Las Pozas, Monterrey and García.